henry2004y/Vlasiator.jl/docs/src/index.md

 CurrentModule = Vlasiator
 ```

-# Vlasiator
+# Vlasiator.jl

 Data processing and analyzing tool for the numerical model for collisionless ion-kinetic plasma physics [Vlasiator](https://github.com/fmihpc/vlasiator).
 This lightweight package is built upon its sister in Python [Analysator](https://github.com/fmihpc/analysator), and is carefully designed for performance and ease of use.
-It becomes even more powerful when using together with other fantastic packages.
+It becomes even more powerful when using together with other fantastic packages: combined with external packages like [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl), it is possible to do all kinds of in-depth analysis.

-It contains the following features:
+Vlasiator.jl contains the following features:
 * Reading [VLSV](https://github.com/fmihpc/vlsv) format data.
 * Extracting quantities from the simulation at a given point/line/cut.
 * Plotting 2D cuts.